giswqs/leafmaptools/README.md

 ## Features

 For now the the Wiki contains some [feature ideas](https://github.com/giswqs/leafmaptools/wiki/Feature-ideas).
 Early prototypes can be found in the [prototypes](https://github.com/giswqs/leafmaptools/tree/master/prototypes) folder.

-## Sneak Preview
+The following image is a sneak preview:

 ![Screenshot](https://github.com/giswqs/leafmaptools/raw/master/prototypes/prototype1.gif)